G12-ISPP/Knowledge-base/docs/Failure-Conditions-review.md

 T-4) Use a different presentation file than the one included in the deliverable.
 - El equipo siempre presentará la misma presentación que entregue, aunque en el último momento antes de exponer detecten alguna mejora.

-T-5) Not respecting or not reacting to the feedback given in class without an explicit justification explainedin the presentation.
+T-5) Not respecting or not reacting to the feedback given in class without an explicit justification explained in the presentation.
 - El equipo se compromete a respetar todo el feedback y a reaccionar a él para mejorar.

 T-6) Failure to explicitly include any of the expected aspects in the presentation document as they wereexplained in the previous class discussion.